joer123/hfdlobserver/README.md

    4. clone `dumphfdl`, build, and install it.
 6. Run `./configure.py` to walk through some simple configuration questions.

-While several helper programs are installed, they are invoked via the operating system, HFDL.observer/888 makes no alteration to any of their code or operations, and connects only through standard mechanisms (file handles and sockets).
+While several helper programs are installed, they are invoked via the operating system, HFDL Observer makes no alteration to any of their code or operations, and connects only through standard mechanisms (file handles and sockets).

 ## Configuration